Nawab Singh Nagar

-Nawab Singh Nagar is an Indian politician and member of the Bharatiya Janata Party.
-Nagar is a former Minister in Government of Uttar Pradesh and served twice as MLA from Dadri (1996-2007).
-He is currently the chairperson of Lal Bahadur Shastri Sugarcane Development Board and also the Vice-President of Uttar Pradesh BJP.
+Nawab Singh Nagar is an Indian politician.
+A member of the Bharatiya Janata Party, Nagar is a former Minister in the Government of Uttar Pradesh and served twice as Member of the Legislative Assembly for Dadri between 1996 and 2007.
+He is currently the chairperson of the Lal Bahadur Shastri Sugarcane Development Board and also the Vice-President of Uttar Pradesh BJP.

-History
+Career

-Nawab Singh Nagar joined RSS during his college days and eventually joined BJP in the mid-1980s as the party was formed.
-He contested his first assembly election from Dadri Constituency in 1993 on BJP symbol but lost to Sameer Bhati.
+Nawab Singh Nagar joined RSS while at college.
+He left RSS for the Bharatiya Janata Party when the BJP was formed in the mid-1980s.
+He contested his first assembly election for the constituency of Dadri in 1993 under the BJP banner but lost to Sameer Bhati.
 He won his first election in 1996 defeating Sameer Bhati in the same constituency.
 In 2002, he was elected again.
-As BJP formed government in 2002, Nawab Singh was appointed the State Irrigation Minister.
-Nagar lost assembly election in 2007 to BSP candidate Satveer Gurjar.
+When the BJP formed the government in 2002, Nagar was appointed the State Irrigation Minister.
+Nagar lost the assembly election in 2007 to the BSP candidate, Satveer Gurjar.
 In 2013, he was appointed the National Vice President of BJP Kisan Morcha.

-When BJP was formed in 1980, Nawab Singh Nagar was appointed the first Mandal president of Noida.
+When the BJP was formed in 1980, Nagar was appointed the first Mandal president of Noida.